vishnu-m77/factor-modelling/README.md

 - Measure factor effectiveness using forward Information Coefficient (IC)
 - Simulate basic long-short strategies using top-ranked alpha signals
 - Modularize the codebase for easy extension with new models, features, and datasets
+- **NEW**: Prevent overfitting through comprehensive cross-validation and out-of-sample testing

 ---